ani171/pes_asic_class/README.md

 Considering the instruction ```ld x8,16(x23)```
 ![image](https://github.com/ani171/pes_asic_class/assets/97838595/775631b4-8e05-4194-ad01-27c17ee5ccda)

-  - Here ld represents loading of double word
+  - Here ld represents the loading of double-word
   - x8 is the destination register
   - x23 is the source register which has the base address
   - 16 is the offset which is added to the base address